vladmyers/mancala/README.md

 ## Usage

+1. Switch to the [mancala-backend] directory: `cd ../mancala-backend`
-1. Start the backend server: `mvn spring-boot:run`
+2. Start the backend server: `mvn spring-boot:run`
+3. Switch to the [mancala-frontend] directory: `cd ../mancala-frontend`
-2. Start the frontend: `npm start`
+4. Start the frontend: `npm start`
-3. Navigate to http://localhost:3000 in your web browser
+5. Navigate to http://localhost:3000 in your web browser

-## Running with Docker Compose

-1. Open the [docker-compose.yml] file and make any necessary modifications to the environment variables or port mappings
-2. Run the following command to start the Docker containers: `docker-compose up`

 # Tech stack